harmin-parra/x509-wrapper/README.md

 `x509-wrapper` is a wrapper for the [pyca/cryptography](https://cryptography.io/en/latest/) package.

-It allows to query X.509 cryptography object attributes in a fast and easy way.
+It allows to query X.509 cryptographic object attributes in a fast and easy way.

 The attribute values are returned as Python primitive and built-in types (`integer`, `string`, `boolean`, `list` and `tuples`) instead of being returned as  instances of `pyca/cryptography` classes like `cryptography.x509.Name`, `cryptography.x509.GeneralName`, `cryptography.x509.AuthorityKeyIdentifier`, `cryptography.x509.CRLDistributionPoints`, `cryptography.x509.Extension`, etc.